 For more information, see the relevant links from the Commission website.

-Applicability of RED with other EU acts to non-radio products which function with radio equipment
+Applicability of RED with other EU acts on safety or EMC

-To be finalised.
+When RED is applicable simultaneously with any other EU legislation covering the same hazard (safety or EMC), the issue of overlap might be resolved by giving preference to the more specific EU legislation.

+Examples of such equipment:

+- radio equipment incorporated, in a fixed and permanent way, in a non-radio product at the moment of its placing on the market (i.e. in such a way that it cannot be easily accessed and readily removed); this product is deemed to be a single radio equipment and might also be subject to the EU legislation on Medical Devices or Toys or Machinery etc.;

+-ground aviation radio equipment which might also be subject to the EU legislation on Civil Aviation;

+-radio equipment for vehicles which might also be subject to the EU legislation on Motor Vehicles.

 General Product Safety Directive 2001/95/EC (GPSD)

 The GPSD establishes a general obligation to place only safe consumer products on the market as well as a procedure for the adoption of standards covering risks and categories of risks.
 GPSD covers all risks that are not already covered by the RED.